 Just the Basics: Hydration

-It's called "mineral" water for good reason: It contains significant amounts of minerals including calcium.
+It's called "mineral" water for good reason: Calcium is among the many mineral water benefits.
 Although the amount of calcium will vary among brands, some options contain as much as 348 milligrams of calcium per liter.
 That's 44 percent of the daily value for calcium based on a 2,000-calorie diet.
 Best known for its role in promoting bone strength, calcium is also essential for muscle function including heart function, as well as cell signaling, nerve transmission and hormone secretion.
 Combined with a balanced diet, drinking mineral water can help you get the calcium you need for optimal health.

 Sparkling water that's flavored may contain sugar or artificial sweeteners.
 That's not what you want when you're looking for a good hydration option.
 Some sparkling water may also lack the minerals responsible for many of its health benefits.
 When choosing a sparkling mineral water, opt for a variety that's high in minerals and free from sugar and artificial sweeteners, flavorings and colors.
 Add fresh fruit to your sparkling mineral water for some natural sweetness.